m0ngr31/kanzi/README.md

 - VIDEOPLAYLISTS
 - ADDONS

 To make it as easy as possible, I wrote a little webapp that will give you the information you need: [here](https://slot-generator.herokuapp.com/).

 You can also get the information from running `python generate_custom_slots.py` in the project directory.
 This will create txt files with the relevant information.
+Note that this will communicate with the Kodi instance defined in the `[DEFAULT]` section in `kodi.config`.

 If one of your slots is empty, you can just enter the word 'Empty' or something so that it'll save.

 ![2nd tab](http://i.imgur.com/WQYExdK.png)